tgsy/tgsy.github.io/_posts/2022-03-02-super-c3-system.md

 <figure>
   <img src="{{site.url}}/assets/images/superc3-team.png" alt="Desktop application built on a GIS"/>
   <figcaption>The project team splits into smaller development teams consisting a lead developer and couple with one or a pair of UX designers.
-Author / copyright holder: Tessa Goh.
-Copyright terms and license: Tessa Goh.</figcaption>
+Author / copyright holder: Tessa Goh.</figcaption>
 </figure>

 Managed by two product managers, the project team consists of ~20 software developers and a small design team.
 The design team grew from a strength of two to four towards the last quarter of 2021.